 3. Entities_Participating_in_loop subscribes the related performance data (e.g., the packet delay related measurements), fault data, QoE data (e.g., buffer level) and MDT data from respective sources by utilizing the Operation establishStreamingConnection as defined in clause 6.2.1 of TS 28.550 [3].

 4. Entities_Participating_in_loop, optionally, subscribes the related analytical data from MDAS or network functions, e.g., NWDAF.
-In case of NWDAF as a provider, Nnwdaf_EventsSubscription Service as defined in clause 4.2 is used.
+In case of NWDAF as a provider, Nnwdaf_EventsSubscription Service as defined in clause 4.2 of TS 29.520 [11] is used.

 5. Entities_Participating_in_loop collects the related performance, fault, QoE and MDT data (e.g., the packet delay related measurements), fault data, QoE data (e.g., buffer level) and MDT data from respective sources by utilizing the Operation establishStreamingConnection as defined in clause 6.2.1 of TS 28.550 [3].